The Romantic Road of Fairy Tales

 Bavaria – home to boisterous beer festivals, lederhosen, giant pretzels and lengthy sausages.
 These are all the (somewhat) truthful clichés.
 But there is also years of history, both good and tumultuous and a road of Romantic proportions, lined with charming towns.

 Your point of entry is Munich.
 Best known for Oktoberfest, there's much more to see here.
 Each day at 11am, a large crowd gathers at the Rathaus-Glockespiel – a huge mechanical clock in the Marienplatz.
 The clock puts on a 15-minute show, culminating in the appearance of a small golden bird chirping three times.
-Take the Munich City Sightseeing Tour to admire the rest of the city.
 There's the Asamkirche, an extraordinary Rococo church and the Residenz, home to Bavarian kings since the 14th century.

 Munich is a great destination on its own.
 But thanks to the city's Hauptbanhof, and the incredibly efficient and fast ICE trains, you can take off on numerous day trips throughout Bavaria.
 Choose one town or ramble along the entire Romantic Road.